$270m meat merger complete

 The co-operative has sold a 65% stake to Dawn Meats for $270 million with farmer-shareholders retaining the remaining shareholding in the business.

-In a statement yesterday, Alliance chief executive Willie Wiese said the completion of the transaction was an essential milestone.
+In a statement on Monday, Alliance chief executive Willie Wiese said the completion of the transaction was an essential milestone.

 "We can move from planning to implementation with a partner that brings scale, global reach and expertise that clearly creates a competitive advantage.